AviIsSuccessfulCoder/AviIsSuccessfulCoder/README.md

 - 👋 Hi, I’m @AviIsSuccessfulCoder
-- 👀 I’m interested in Coding,Gaming,Cricket,Football,Badminton,Table Tennis,Singing,Fighting and I also LOOOVE Maths Ans My Favourite Subject in the whole world and what i love the most is Space and the Universe,Parallel Universe etc.
+- 👀 I’m interested in Coding,Gaming,Cricket,Football,Badminton,Table Tennis,Singing,Fighting and I also LOOOVE Maths And My Favourite Subject in the whole world and what i love the most is Space and the Universe,Parallel Universe etc.
 - 🌱 I’m currently learning 8th Grade stuff because I am in 8th Grade.
 I am currently Learning Python in Computer Period.
 - 💞️ I’m looking to collaborate with my fellow Classmates and other friends to create a Big Online Platform and Motivate other Young Minds to learn and start coding.
 - 📫 How to reach me ...
 Email me : avinashabhi.2011@gmail.com